How to make Word documents accessible

 - examine a range of possibilities at a glance

 Avoid using tables in content unless there is a real user need.
-Tables, especially complex ones, can be harder to make accessible.
-They are also harder to view on mobile devices.
+Tables, especially complex ones, can be harder to make accessible or view on mobile devices.

 Make sure a table:

-- has one row header (or one row and one column header), otherwise break it down into smaller tables
+- has only one row of headers (or one row and one column of headers), otherwise break it down into smaller tables

-- is a minimum 2 columns and 3 rows, including the column header (table content this small may be better as normal text)
+- is at least 2 columns and 3 rows, including the column header

 You should avoid: